boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 ### Background Color

-This allows you to set the **background color** to the heat map widget.
+This allows you to set the **background color** for the heat map widget.

 ### Transparency